-Often when we do spinal exams on new patients, we find that their heads are leaning forward in front of their bodies.
-Your head weighs about 11 lbs, similar to the weight of a bowling ball.
+When we do spinal exams on new patients, we find often that their heads are leaning forward in front of their bodies.
+Your head weighs about 11 pounds, similar to the weight of a bowling ball.
 Imagine trying to walk around all day carrying a bowling ball about six inches in front of you.
 This would take a lot more effort than carrying the bowling ball right next to your body.

 2. The head in forward posture can add up to 30 pounds of abnormal leverage on the cervical spine.

-3. Forward head posture results in loss of vital lung capacity.
+3. Loss of vital lung capacity.
 In fact, lung capacity is depleted by as much as 30 percent.
 Loss of lung capacity leads to heart and blood vascular problems.

-5. Forward head posture causes an increase in discomfort and pain.
+5. An increase in discomfort and pain.
 Freedom of motion in the first four cervical vertebrae is a major source of stimuli that causes production of endorphins in production many otherwise non-painful sensations are experienced as pain.

-6. Forward head posture causes loss of healthy spine-body motion.
+6. A loss of healthy spine-body motion.
 The entire body becomes rigid as the range of motion lessens.
 Soon, one becomes hunched.

 Forward Head Syndrome can be prevented and corrected by using technology properly and in moderation, getting regular chiropractic adjustments, and doing a simple exercise to help maintain your natural cervical (neck) curve.